Narcan (Naloxone) Drug Overdose Treatment

 1. How Much Narcan Should Be Given?

-The dose for Narcan is one dose in one nostril.
+A Narcan dose is one spray in one nostril.
 It is the same for adults and infants.
 However, Narcan can be administered every 2-3 minutes until responsive.

 2. What are Possible Side Effects of Narcan?

-These are some of the possible side effects of Narcan.
+Below are some of the possible side effects of Narcan:

 • Headache